 Picking a theme

-It’s a simple, but well designed, responsive theme that also works very well with WooCommerce.
+It’s a simple, but well designed, responsive theme that also works very well with BigCommerce and WooCommerce.
 It’s made by the developers of the page builder plugin we’re going to use for the site in this example.
 Again, feel free to use another theme; the transition effects when you click a menu item will work either way.
 We advise you to use a theme that has a sticky menu, so your site’s visitors won’t have to scroll to the top of the page again to click on a menu item that brings them to a different section.

 Now you have the plugins activated, and we’re ready to build our page.
 First, add a new page or edit a page.
 Go to the tabs at the top of the page editor and click on the newly added “Page Builder” tab.

 SiteOrigin Page builder has many presets, so we won’t need to build an entire design from scratch.
 You’ll see some buttons above the page editor, one of them is the “Layouts” button, click it.

 You’ll now see a screen with all kinds of layouts; these are the presets you can use.
 You can also import and export layouts, but we don’t assume you have these yet.
 For this example we’ll pick the “Fitness Gym” design, of course, you can pick any design you want or start from scratch.
 Click on the chosen design and click the Insert button in the bottom right corner.
 If you already had content on the page, you can choose to insert it before or after the content or replace it altogether.
 For us, it doesn’t matter since we have an empty page.

 Go ahead, save the page and visit it.
 If everything went right, we could add our IDs.
 Switch to the “Live editor” mode by clicking on the link in the WordPress admin bar at the top of the page you just created.